samueltthomas/rcsesimontypes/README.md

 ## About

-Simon Types is a memory game which shows a random sequence of characters on an LCD screen which should be entered by the user correctly using a keyboard.
-The score of the user will increase with each correct answer and also the complexity level of the game increases after particular number of correct answers.
-The game will be over once the user enters an incorrect answer.
+Simon Types is a memory game which shows a random sequence of characters on a LCD screen which should be entered by the player correctly using a keyboard.
+The score of the player will increase with each correct sequence and also the complexity level of the game increases after a particular number of correct inputs.
+The game will be over once the player enters an incorrect sequence.

 ## Required Components